Code-Institute-Submissions/akramalex-Portfolio1/README.md

   * Once the master branch has been selected, the page provides the link to the completed website.

-  The live link can be found here- [Coding Club.](https://akramalex.github.io/Portfolio1/)
+  The live link can be found here- [ Coding Club ](https://akramalex.github.io/Portfolio1/)

   ## Credits

   ### Content

-  * The Code to make the social media links was taken from the CI [Love Runing](https://akramalex.github.io/LOVE-RUNING/) project.
+  * The Code to make the social media links was taken from the CI [ Love Runing ](https://akramalex.github.io/LOVE-RUNING/) project.

 ### Media

-* The image in the header was taken from [pexels](https://www.pexels.com/)
+* The image in the header was taken from [ pexels ](https://www.pexels.com/)